mindspore-lab/mindone/examples/movie_gen/docs/report.md

 Our implementation: the strided convolution is computed using conv1d of kernel size 3, stride 2, and symmetric replicate padding. `centric` initialization (as mentioned in the above conv2.5 section) is used to initialize the conv kernel weight.

-To achieve 8x temporal compression, we apply 3 temporal downsampling layers, positioned after the spatial downsampling layer in the first 3 levels.
+To achieve 8x temporal compression, we apply 3 temporal downsampling layers, each placed after the spatial downsampling layer in the first 3 levels.

 #### Temporal Upsampling
 Paper: "upsampling by nearest-neighbor interpolation followed by convolution"